 UGArden Staff

 Ty Brooks, Farm Director (he/him) ty.brooks@uga.edu is a Double Dawg with a bachelor’s in Wildlife Biology and master’s in Agricultural and Environmental Education.
 He is an experienced farmer who is passionate about organic growing practices.
-Ty loves spending time outside with his wife Anna Belle, their 2 daughters and their chiweenie Luna.
+Ty loves spending time outside with his wife Anna Belle, their 2 daughters and their dogs, Elvis and Luna.

-April McCoy, Farm Manager (she/her) april.mccoy@uga.edu graduated from UGA with a degree in ecology and a minor in studio art.
-She is interested in making sustainable agriculture accessible to more diverse communities.
+April McCoy, Farm Manager (she/her) april.mccoy@uga.edu graduated from UGA with a degree in Ecology, a certificate in Organic agriculture, and a minor in studio art.
+She is interested in environmental education with groups of all ages and experience levels.
+April enjoys working with medicinal plants and hanging out with the farm’s cat, Tulsi.

 Student Workers